||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 His mother often told stories of when Que Qiao in Epsilon Eridani had been content to let the Indian settlers run their own affairs.
 Those days were long past.
-The civil war had started long before he and his mother sought refuge at Barnard’s Star, back when he had been just four years old.
+Those days were long past.
+Civil war had gripped Yuanshi before he and his mother sought refuge at Barnard’s Star, back when he had been just four years old.
 Their recent return had seen the conflict escalate to new heights.
-It was ironic that it had been a peace conference on Yuanshi’s sister moon of Daode, some ten months ago now, that had convinced Maharani Uma it was time to end their long exile.
+It was ironic that it had been a peace conference on Yuanshi’s sister moon of Daode, some ten months ago now, that had convinced Maharani Uma it was time to end their exile.

 Surya followed his mother along a hallway and down a flight of stairs.
 He guessed where they were going even before they entered the brightly-lit basement, a large barrel-roofed space that Commander Kartikeya, the Maharani’s chief military advisor, grandly called his intelligence and operations room.
 She in turn sneered that military intelligence was an oxymoron, not that Surya understood what she meant.